The Fighting Prince of Donegal: Cast

+Historical accuracy

+Hugh O'Neill was renamed Henry O'Neill for the film.
+It is generally believed that O'Neill had an equal, if not more important, role in the establishment of the Irish confederacy.
+O'Donnell's girlfriend in the film, Kathleen McSweeney, did not exist.
+In reality he was betrothed to Hugh O'Neill's daughter Róisín (Rose) by 1587, and they married in December 1592.
+O'Donnell's father dies at the beginning of the film, allowing his son to succeed him.
+In reality he abdicated in favour of O'Donnell in April 1592 and died in 1600 during his retirement.

 Reception

 Critical reception was split on Fighting Prince between those who thought it clichéd and oversimplified (Variety and Time) and those who accepted it as unpretentious fun (the New York Herald Tribune and The New York Times).

 The film did not do well at the box office.